Nrojt/HHS-Game-Dev-Minor/stacking-boxes/README.md

 ## Builds

-Windows and linux builds are in the `build` folder.
+Windows and linux builds are exported to the `build` folder.

 ## Controls